Toblerity/Fiona/README.rst

 Fiona is OGR's neater API – sleek elegance on the outside, unstoppable OGR(e) on the inside.

-Fiona provides a smoother and more productive Python interface to the open source GIS community's most trusted geodata access library; doing for libgdal_ what lxml does for libxml2.
-Fiona integrates readily with other Python GIS packages such as pyproj_, Rtree_, and Shapely_.
+Fiona provides a minimal Python interface to the open source GIS community's most trusted geodata access library and integrates readily with other Python GIS packages such as pyproj_, Rtree_, and Shapely_.

 Dependencies
 ============